Animals in space

 Miss Baker, a squirrel monkey, rode a Jupiter IRBM (scale model of rocket shown) into space in 1959.

 Animals in space originally served to test the survivability of spaceflight, before human spaceflights were attempted.
 Later, many species were flown to investigate various biological processes and the effects microgravity and space flight might have on them.
 Bioastronautics is an area of bioengineering research that spans the study and support of life in space.
 To date, seven national space programs have flown non-human animals into space: the United States, Soviet Union, France, Argentina, China, Japan and Iran.

 A wide variety of non-human animals have been launched into space, including monkeys and apes, dogs, cats, tortoises, mice, rats, rabbits, fish, frogs, spiders, insects, and quail eggs (which hatched on Mir in 1990).
-The US launched the first Earthlings into space, with fruit flies surviving a 1947 flight, followed by primates in 1949.
+The US launched the first living beings into space, with fruit flies surviving a 1947 flight, followed by primates in 1949.
 The Soviet space program launched multiple dogs into space, with the first sub-orbital flights in 1951, and first orbital flights in 1957.

-Two tortoises and several varieties of plants were the first Earthlings to circle the Moon in September 1968 on the Zond 5 mission.
-In 1972, five mice nicknamed Fe, Fi, Fo, Fum, and Phooey orbited the Moon a record 75 times aboard command module America as part of the Apollo 17 mission (the most recent to put Earthlings into lunar orbit).
+Two tortoises and several varieties of plants were the first living beings to circle the Moon in September 1968 on the Zond 5 mission.
+In 1972, five mice nicknamed Fee, Fi, Fo, Fum, and Phooey orbited the Moon a record 75 times aboard command module America as part of the Apollo 17 mission.

 Background

+In the 16th century German rocketry works suggested to use cats and birds as Animal-borne bombs.

-Animals had been used in aeronautic exploration since 1783 when the Montgolfier brothers sent a sheep, a duck, and a rooster aloft in a hot air balloon to see if ground-dwelling animals can survive (the duck serving as the experimental control).
+Animals had been used in aeronautic exploration since 1783 when the Montgolfier brothers sent a sheep, a duck, and a rooster aloft in a hot air balloon to see if ground-dwelling animals could survive (the duck serving as the experimental control).
+In the early 19th century Claude Ruggieri launched animals with rockets.

 The limited supply of captured German V-2 rockets led to the U.S. use of high-altitude balloon launches carrying fruit flies, mice, hamsters, guinea pigs, cats, dogs, frogs, goldfish and monkeys to heights of up to 44000 m.
 These high-altitude balloon flights from 1947 to 1960 tested radiation exposure, physiological response, life support and recovery systems.
 The U.S. high-altitude manned balloon flights occurred in the same time frame, one of which also carried fruit flies.